Am1rT3ch/2-Location-Tech-dev-and-sales-branch/README.md

-# 🏪 Tech Sales Branch with WiFi
+# 🏪 2 Location Tech Sales and dev Branch with WiFi

-A hybrid wired and wireless network for a simulated tech sales store, built using Cisco Packet Tracer as part of my CCNA-level hands-on training.
+A hybrid wired and wireless network for a simulated tech sales store and a product development center, built using Cisco Packet Tracer as part of my CCNA-level hands-on training.

 ---

 ## 📋 Project Overview

-This project simulates the IT infrastructure of a small retail tech branch.
+This project simulates the IT infrastructure of a small retail tech branch and a dev location.
 It combines VLAN-based segmentation with secure wireless access, designed to support both employees and visiting customers while maintaining a secure and manageable network.

 ---